BenS-DA/Employee-Fraud-SQL/README.md

 **Outcome**

-•  Following stakeholder analysis, several hundred transactions totaling ~$25,000 were deemed fraudulent.
+•  Following stakeholder analysis, several hundred transactions (over a period of two+ months) totaling ~$25,000 were deemed fraudulent.

 • Stakeholders connected fraudulent activity to one employee.